 As discussed previously in my post, Ace the Video Statement for MIT Sloan, take a risk and be vulnerable – the goal is to provide a genuine glimpse into who you are.
 You only have a minute to deliver a response that’s memorable, profound and articulate.
 A compelling tactic is to elaborate on one, specific experience that reveals an important part dimension of who you are.
 We all have stories to tell.
 Are you the only member of your family who can get a grandparent to have a meaningful conversation around health?
 Is your gummy smile so infectious that you’re legendary around for brightening people’s days in your neighborhood?
 Don’t shy away from talking about those things.

-Next, the cover letter.
-MIT values individuals who act to make a difference, and you can often best demonstrate that you resonate with these values through extracurriculars or work.
-After revealing how you’ve already started to live your values, clarify why the MBA is essential to get where you want to go next (career goals).
-They don’t want to read anything regurgitated from their website – they know their own program – so weave in a brief “why” MIT line if it’s fitting.
+Next, the MIT Sloan cover letter.
+MIT values individuals who act to make a difference, and the best MIT Sloan cover letter examples often demonstrate that the applicant can resonate with these values through extracurriculars or work.
+After revealing how you’ve already started to live your values, clarify why the MBA is essential to get where you want to go next (career and professional goals).
+The admissions team doesn’t want to read anything regurgitated from their website – they know their own program – so weave in a brief “why” MIT line if it’s fitting.

 As exemplified by the application components themselves, MIT is significantly more interested in understanding how you think and act – how navigated a difficult decision, came up with an innovative solution and what makes you memorable.
 While they definitely respect quantitative abilities, Sloan also values the uniquely human parts of your personality, and the integrity, passion and principles that guide you.
 Sidestep the temptation to mold yourself into the ‘perfect applicant’ you think Sloan is looking for.
 Instead, embrace the idiosyncratic application prompts and allow them to fuel your creativity.